KeralaBlockchainAcademy/PMAJAY-B2/2_Node/ClassWork/README.md

 c.
 Allow users to save their favorite recipes to localStorage and view them later.
 d.
 Provide an option to remove recipes from the favorites list.

+3: Node.js program to Manage Event Registrations

+Create a Node.js program to manage event registrations using a Map to store registration details.
+Implement the following functionalities using the `readline` module for input:

+a.
+Add a registration with a unique ID, participant name, event name, and registration date.
+If the ID already exists, print an error message.
+b.
+Remove a registration using its ID.
+If the registration is not found, print an error message.
+c.
+Print all recorded registrations with their details.
+d.
+Update the details of a registration using its ID.
+If the registration is not found, print an error message.
+e.
+Print a summary report of registrations categorized by event name, showing the total number of registrations for each event.

 Reference Implementation: